-If, as a result of immersion of openings in a superstructure, a vessel cannot meet the required standard, those superstructure openings may be ignored and the openings in the weather deck used instead to determine θ{f} .
+If, as a result of immersion of openings in a superstructure, a vessel cannot meet the required standard, those superstructure openings may be ignored and the openings in the weather deck used instead to determine θ_f .
 In such cases the GZ curve is to be derived without the benefit of the buoyancy of the superstructure.

-It might be noted that provided the vessel complies with the requirements of [2.1.1], [2.1.2] and [2.1.3] and is sailed with an angle of heel which is no greater than the 'derived angle of heel', it should be capable of withstanding a wind gust equal to 1,4 times the actual wind velocity (i.e. twice the actual wind pressure) without immersing the 'downflooding openings' or heeling to an angle greater than 60°.
+d) It might be noted that provided the vessel complies with the requirements of [2.3] as applicable and is sailed with an angle of heel which is no greater than the 'derived angle of heel', it should be capable of withstanding a wind gust equal to 1,4 times the actual wind velocity (i.e. twice the actual wind pressure) without immersing the 'downflooding openings' or heeling to an angle greater than 60°.